dskho/0xatom.github.io/_posts/2020-10-10-digitalworldlocal-joy.md

 ## Summary

 digitalworld.local JOY was a pretty good & realistic box that i really enjoyed pwning.
+With 2 words it's all about exploiting a vulnerable ProFTPd version this gives us shell as www-data.
+First privesc to use patrick is simple we find his plaintext creds & final privesc is exploiting a bash script.
 Let’s pwn it! :sunglasses:

 ## Enumeration/Reconnaissance